 By the 6th century bc (4th saeculum) the marshy lands had been rendered fertile, the metal quarries were under way and trade routes were well under control.
 The Etruscans enjoyed supremacy over the other Italic peoples, including the Romans.
 In fact the reign of Tarquinius Priscus over the left bank of the Tiber, including Rome, lasted the first 40 years of this Saeculum.

-Inscriptions in the Francois tomb in norhtern Latium (south of Tuscany) tell us something of the social struggles of those years as the Etruscan democrat Servius Tullius (referred to in Etruscan as "Mcstarna" could be "Magister"?) aided by the Vibenna brothers fought and won against the essentially religious powers which ruled in Etruria.
-At least one of the Vibenna brothers, Coelius, died and it is in his memory that Servius Tullius renamed the Coelius hill (see map) which hitherto had been called Querculanus because of the oaks growing there.
+Inscriptions in the Francois tomb at Vulci, south of Tuscany, tell us something of the social struggles of those years.
+The Etruscan democrat Servius Tullius (referred to in Etruscan as “Mcstarna” (could be the root of “Magister”?) aided by the Vibenna brothers fought and won against the essentially religious powers which ruled in Etruria.
+At least one of the Vibenna brothers, Coelius, died and it is in his memory that Servius Tullius renamed the Coelius hill which hitherto had been called Querculanus because of the oaks growing there.
 A large bronze tablet found at Lyons in France bears an inscription of a speech by Emperor Claudius which seems to confirm the notion that Mcstarna was Servius Tullius.

 During so many years of continuous contact between Etruscans and Roman many elements of Etruscan culture permeated into that of Rome.
 Writing, religion, construction, hydraulics and even the socio-political structure was taken from that of Etruria.
 Many of these became so Roman that their Etruscan origin was forgotten.
 An amazing example of this is the very name “Caesar” so strongly associated with the might of Rome.
 The name has roots in the Etruscan “Aisar” which meant “Great”.